hngocuyen/enjuly19/README.md

-obf only for python3.10 and above warning : dont use a fake enjuly19 (maybe it have malwalre)
+obf only for python3.10 and above warning : dont use a fake enjuly19 (maybe it have malware)

 https://github.com/xspoilt-dev/Cryptonite

 https://github.com/zrsx/PYMEOMEO

-i hate middle eastern guys
+i hate middle eastern guys lol

 UNOBF :